suavecode/suavecode.github.io/_posts/2016-02-112-Regional_Jet_Optimization.md

 output = problem.objective()
 </code></pre>

-open up a terminal, and type "python Optimize.py."
+Open up a terminal, and type "python Optimize.py."
 You should see a set of output plots.

 ### Running a Sweep of the Inputs
-Now try running a 2D sweep of the problem to observe the shape of the design space: recomment  "output = problem.objective" then uncomment the following.
+Now try running a 2D sweep of the problem to observe the shape of the design space: re-comment  "output = problem.objective" then uncomment the following.

 <pre><code class="python">
 variable_sweep(problem)